 We made our appointment for 9:00 a.m. and got up early the morning of.
 It was the first time that we were taking the RV out since we arrived in mid-November so we wanted to make sure that we didn't screw anything up when we left so we gave ourselves extra time to unhook everything, store everything and pull out of our spot without knocking over the palm tree in front (or our neighbors garden)!

-We finished our preparations early, made it our of our slot just about flawlessly (we might have hit the corner of our neighbor’s garden) and hit the road.
+We finished our preparations early, made it out of our slot just about flawlessly (we might have hit the corner of our neighbor's garden), and hit the road.
 According to Google, the ride from Sun City West to Congress was about an hour.
 We always have to account for more time, so we gave ourselves about 90 minutes to make it to our appointment.